Since 1891 – The Cutting System of Generations

 In her position as object manager, she bears the overall responsibility for the publishing company.

-Tatjana Weilert became the sole editor-in-chief for both the Women’s and Men’s »Rundschau« magazine in July 2018.
-Thus, she bears the responsibility for the content of both items in print as well as online.
-Previously, Tatjana Weilert gained experience in the Rundschau editorial office during her traineeship followed by her position as content editor.
+Tatjana Weilert became editor-in-chief for »M. Müller & Sohn« magazine in July 2018.
+Thus, she bears the responsibility for the content of both print and online publications.
+Previously, Tatjana Weilert gained experience in the M. Müller & Sohn editorial office during her traineeship followed by her position as content editor.
 In addition, she is a state-certified fashion designer and has successfully completed her apprenticeship as a tailor.

 Head of Technical Editing